georgi571/PhotographyJavaProject/README.md

 1. Install Dependencies - npm install

-2. Start the Angular - npm serve or from package.json file press start button on "start: ng serve" on row 6
+2. Start the Angular - ng serve or from package.json file press start button on "start: ng serve" on row 6

 Running the Backend (Spring)